 Content of Workshops

 The purpose of CAAEYC is to serve and act on behalf of the needs and rights of young children by providing educational services and resources to adults who work with children from birth through 8 years of age including child care center staff, family child care providers, elementary school teachers, administrators and staff and many others.
-CAAEYC's Annual Conference attracts nearly 2,000 participants.
-As a service to more than 5,000 members, CAAEYC is looking for topics on practical experience and applied research in all areas relating to early childhood professionals.
+CAAEYC's Annual Conference attracts nearly 1,500 participants.
+As a service to 4,000 members, CAAEYC is looking for topics on practical experience and applied research in all areas relating to early childhood professionals.

 Please note there is a demand for advanced level workshops and workshops for family child care and elementary/school-age programs.